- Concept of a hybrid cloud for high-performance and data-intensive use cases

 - Services out of Open Telekom Cloud for ten of Europe’s leading public research organizations

 T-Systems has been awarded a frame contract for a joint Pre-Commercial Procurement (PCP), led by CERN, that covers the design, prototyping and pilot phase of the Helix Nebula Science Cloud.
-T-Systems, supported by its technology partner Huawei, will develop a solution based on its Open Telekom Cloud (OTC) public cloud service, that has been launched in March 2016 and meanwhile supports workloads from various leading enterprises, SMEs and public sector organizations.
+T-Systems will develop a solution based on its Open Telekom Cloud (OTC) public cloud service, that has been launched in March 2016 and meanwhile supports workloads from various leading enterprises, SMEs and public sector organizations.

 CERN is operating one of the world's largest OpenStack private clouds with more than 7,000 servers and 190,000 cores.
 As more and more research organizations start to use cloud services, demand is growing for dynamic capacity that can be transparently activated in a hybrid Cloud.
-Open Telecom Telekom Cloud, operated by T-Systems and supported by Huawei, is based on the OpenStack open source architecture and facilitates the management and migration of data and resources between private and public clouds.
+Open Telecom Telekom Cloud, operated by T-Systems, is based on the OpenStack open source architecture and facilitates the management and migration of data and resources between private and public clouds.

 As part of an earlier procurement in 2016, CERN and T-Systems evaluated the capabilities of the Open Telekom Cloud in a 3-months pilot.
 “Following the extensive tests, it has become apparent, that Open Telekom Cloud can support the high-performance and data-intensive workloads required”, summarizes Andreas Falkner, Vice President Open Telekom Cloud from T-Systems.